Archive digitisation

 Digitising an archive requires coherence in every step

 We first map material, structure, risk, use and desired output.
-We then organise preparation, scanning, quality control, OCR where useful, metadata and delivery in a logical way.
+We then organise preparation, scanning, quality control, OCR where useful, HTR for handwriting or pages where that truly helps, metadata and delivery in a logical way.
 That keeps the trajectory manageable even at larger volumes.

 Why this works